michelle-miller/assistant-icp/tutorial-slots-complex.md

 | Watson  | You seem to be having trouble choosing a time.
 I will make the reservation at 8PM for you.
 How many people will be dining? |

 ## Step 9: Connect to an external service
-{: #action}
+{: #tut-slots-complex-action}

 Now that your dialog can collect and confirm a user's reservation details, you can call an external service to actually reserve a table in the restaurant's system or through a multi-restaurant online reservations service.

 In the logic that calls the reservation service, be sure to check for `has_skipped_slots` and do not continue with the reservation if it is present.

 ### Summary
+{: #tut-slots-complex-summary}

 In this tutorial you tested a node with slots and made changes that optimize how it interacts with real users.
-For more information about this subject, see [Gathering information with slots](dialog-slots.html).
+For more information about this subject, see [Gathering information with slots](/docs/services/assistant-icp/dialog-slots.html).

 ## Next steps
-{: #deploy}
+{: #tut-slots-complex-deploy}

 Deploy your workspace by connecting it to a user interface.